The Information Glut

 The Pros: The tech is astonishingly natural, complete with banter, jokes, and human-like interruptions.
 It is entirely personalized; you can upload your own PDFs or notes and get a custom audio file instantly.

 The Cons: It is a tool, not a curated library.
 There is zero editorial control.
 The AI hosts often fall into repetitive speech patterns, hallucinate details, or miss the central philosophical themes of complex texts.
-It is "pure AI" and frequently suffers from a lack of depth—what some call AI slop—generating pleasant-sounding noise rather than rigorous intellectual debate.
+It is "pure AI" and frequently suffers from a lack of depth (what some call AI slop), generating pleasant-sounding noise rather than rigorous intellectual debate.

-3. narrlit: Curated Book Conversations
+3. narrlit: The Curated Podcast

 narrlit sits in the middle.
 We use advanced AI voices (Jasper & Maya) to host 30-to-60-minute debates about classic and philosophical works, but every single script is written and editorially reviewed by humans before it is recorded.